Asymptotic Analysis of MAP Estimation via the Replica Method and Applications to Compressed Sensing: Abstract

 \section{Abstract}

-The replica method is a non-rigorous but widely-accepted technique from statistical physics used in the asymptotic analysis of large, random, nonlinear problems.
-This paper applies the replica method to non-Gaussian maximum a posteriori (MAP) estimation.
-It is shown that with random linear measurements and Gaussian noise, the asymptotic behavior of the MAP estimate of an $n$-dimensional vector ``decouples'' as $n$ scalar MAP estimators.
-The result is a counterpart to {\GV}'s replica analysis of minimum mean-squared error estimation.
+The replica method is a non-rigorous but well-known technique from statistical physics used in the asymptotic analysis of large, random, nonlinear problems.
+This paper applies the replica method, under the assumption of replica symmetry, to study estimators that are maximum a posteriori (MAP) under a postulated prior distribution.
+It is shown that with random linear measurements and Gaussian noise, the replica-symmetric prediction of the asymptotic behavior of the postulated MAP estimate of an $n$-dimensional vector ``decouples'' as $n$ scalar postulated MAP estimators.
+The result is based on applying a hardening argument to the replica analysis of postulated posterior mean estimators of Tanaka and of {\GV}.

-The replica MAP analysis can be readily applied to many estimators used in compressed sensing, including basis pursuit, lasso, linear estimation with thresholding, and zero norm-regularized estimation.
+The replica-symmetric postulated MAP analysis can be readily applied to many estimators used in compressed sensing, including basis pursuit, lasso, linear estimation with thresholding, and zero norm-regularized estimation.
 In the case of lasso estimation the scalar estimator reduces to a soft-thresholding operator, and for zero norm-regularized estimation it reduces to a hard-threshold.
-Among other benefits, the replica method provides a computationally-tractable method for exactly computing various performance metrics including mean-squared error and sparsity pattern recovery probability.
+Among other benefits, the replica method provides a computationally-tractable method for precisely predicting various performance metrics including mean-squared error and sparsity pattern recovery probability.